mapbox/cloudfriend/CONTRIBUTING.md

    - Select **NPM release** → **Run workflow** → run from `master`

 The workflow will publish to npm, and create a GitHub release with auto-generated notes.

+> **Note:** Only Mapbox maintainers with write access to this repository can trigger the release workflow.
+External contributors can open and contribute to PRs, but releases are always cut by the owning team.